Thank you for visiting Herbs and Oils Hub!!

 I don’t know if you’ve priced out the commercial Chia drinks like Mamma Chia or Chia Fresca.
 They’re priced between $4 and $5 in my area.
 They’re very popular and are being sold as energy drinks.
 In this post, Genevieve of Mama Natural, shares a video that shows you how to make a homemade Chia Drink.

-Genevieve offers a simple, economical Chia Drink that looks identical to a class of Mamma Chia or Chia Fresca.
+Genevieve offers a simple, economical Chia Drink that looks identical to Mamma Chia or Chia Fresca.
 In fact it’s better because the homemade version uses simple, natural ingredients.
 No chemicals or preservatives.

 Genevieve’s recipe is extremely simple and only uses 3 ingredients: the juice of your choice, water and chia seeds. (raw organic is the best!)
 She also shares a tip that she has found improves the Chia Drink.
 Click below for the recipe.